 Stores serious discounts on classroom items recommended by our Facebook followers include Target, dollar stores, Mardel, Walmart, local teacher supply stores, Staples, Michael’s, Jo-Ann, Oriental Trading, Amazon, NAEIR.org, NationalSchoolProducts.com, and TeachersPayTeachers.com.

 “Office Depot will match prices plus give an additional discount.” —Kitty R.

 “Don’t be afraid of seeking donations.
 I once got a case of copy paper donated by a grocery store.” —Carmen B.

 “Yard sales are a great place for prize box toys, and for games for your rainy day closet.” —Sandie N.

 11. Teach telling time.

-Students can draw different times on a dry-erase clock—just a hula hoop taped on your whiteboard. —First Grade Nest
+Students can draw different times on a dry-erase clock—just a hula hoop taped on your whiteboard. —Elementary Nest